toluwalojurotimiayeni/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A script that prints all the numbers of base 16 in lowercase, only use the putchar function
+A script that prints all possible combinations of single-digit numbers